googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 derived from the end angle.
 Thus, a transform can result in the color line progressing in a clockwise rather than counter-clockwise direction.

-Sweep gradients are specified using the PaintSweepGradient or PaintVarSweepGradient table formats.
-The latter can be used in variable fonts to allow variation of the positioning of the center, the start or end angle, or the color line details.
-The former provides a more compact representation when variation is not required.
+Sweep gradients are specified using a PaintVarSweepGradient or PaintSweepGradient table, with or without variation support, respectively.
 See 5.7.11.2.5.5 for format details.

 See 5.7.11.1.3 for details on how fills are applied to a shape.